Pierre Trudeau: Legacy in western Canada

 Trudeau's posthumous reputation in the western provinces is notably less favourable than in the rest of English-speaking Canada, and he is sometimes regarded as the "father of Western alienation".
 To many westerners, Trudeau's policies seemed to favour other parts of the country, especially Ontario and Québec, at their expense.
 Outstanding among such policies was the National Energy Program, which was seen as unfairly depriving western provinces of the full economic benefit from their oil and gas resources, in order to pay for nationwide social programs, and make regional transfer payments to poorer parts of the country.
 Sentiments of this kind were especially strong in oil-rich Alberta.
+In British Columbia, Premier W. A. C. Bennett in 1970 argued that Trudeau's government is Quebec nationalist-oriented.
+He also implied that Quebec received special treatment from Ottawa as a result.

 More particularly, two incidents involving Trudeau are remembered as having fostered Western alienation, and as emblematic of it.
 During a visit to Saskatoon, Saskatchewan on July 17, 1969, Trudeau met with a group of farmers who were protesting the Canadian Wheat Board.
 The widely remembered perception is that Trudeau dismissed the protesters' concerns with "Why should I sell your wheat?" – however, he had asked the question rhetorically and then proceeded to answer it himself.
 Years later, on a train trip through Salmon Arm, British Columbia, he "gave the finger" to a group of protesters through the carriage window – less widely remembered is that the protesters were shouting anti-French slogans at the train.

 Legacy in Quebec

 Trudeau's legacy in Quebec is mixed.
 Many credit his actions during the October Crisis as crucial in terminating the Front de libération du Québec (FLQ) as a force in Quebec, and ensuring that the campaign for Quebec separatism took a democratic and peaceful route.
 However, his imposition of the War Measures Act—which received majority support at the time—is remembered by some in Quebec and elsewhere as an attack on democracy.
 Trudeau is also credited by many for the defeat of the 1980 Quebec referendum.

-At the federal level, Trudeau faced almost no strong political opposition in Quebec during his time as Prime Minister.
+At the federal level, Trudeau faced almost no strong political opposition in Quebec during his time as prime minister.
 For instance, his Liberal party captured 74 out of 75 Québec seats in the 1980 federal election.
 Provincially, though, Québécois twice elected the pro-sovereignty Parti Québécois.
 Moreover, there were not at that time any pro-sovereignty federal parties such as the Bloc Québécois.
 Since the signing of the Constitution Act, 1982 in 1982 and until 2015, the Liberal Party of Canada had not succeeded in winning a majority of seats in Quebec.
 He was disliked by the Québécois nationalists.